KateHamada/KateHamada.github.io/essays/AI-reflection.md

 For Experience WODs like the beginning ones dealing with Typescript, I would use AI mainly to help me get unstuck at the beginning.
 I prompted ChatGPT with something like: “Explain how to approach this WOD step by step without giving the full solution.”
 Or I would ask how do I do this specific calculation.
 This was useful for understanding the structure of the task, but I avoided asking for full code because relying too much on AI slowed me down when debugging.
 In addition to that in the later WOD's I would just attempt it myself with little to no AI prompting and then watch the youtube video to see what I was supposed to do.
 Which helped me the second time that I did the Experience WODs, if I did a second time.

 ### In-class Practice WODs
-For in-class WODs, I would typically ask more generalized questions like asking how to do something instead of how to fullfill the prompt so that I can understand what to do for the actual inclass WOD's since ChatGPT would sometimes take a while to analyze the prompt and provide code that I could start testing/using.
+For in-class Practice WODs, I would typically ask more generalized questions like asking how to do something instead of how to fulfill the prompt so that I can understand what to do for the actual inclass WOD's since ChatGPT would sometimes take a while to analyze the prompt and provide code that I could start testing/using.

 ### In-class WODs
-During in-class WODs, I would ask ChatGPT a do a section of what the WOD was asking me to do since sometimes if you put the entire prompt into ChatGPT it'll mess up something.
-For example the Justin Beiber WOD, even though I couldn't get my code working, I just asked ChatGPT if the function I created accounts for edge cases that the WOD wanted like so:
+During in-class WODs, I would ask ChatGPT to do a section of what the WOD was asking me to do since sometimes if you put the entire prompt into ChatGPT it'll mess up something.
+For example the Justin Bieber WOD, even though I couldn't get my code working, I just asked ChatGPT if the function I created accounts for edge cases that the WOD wanted like so:

 ```
 Does this account for not including "babylon" since it's not just baby?